19hours/sg-statutes/Acts/Amusement Rides Safety Act.md

 75\.—(1) Notwithstanding section 13(1)(a) —

-(a) the operator of an existing amusement ride who has never been issued with an amusement park licence in respect of that amusement ride may continue operating that amusement ride without an operating permit, as if this Act had not been enacted, until the expiration of 6 months beginning on the appointed day; and
+(a) the operator of an existing amusement ride who has never been issued with an amusement park licence in respect of that amusement ride may continue operating that amusement ride without an operating permit, as if this Act had not been enacted, until the expiration of 6 months beginning on 1st July 2011; and

-(b) the operator of an existing amusement ride who, immediately before the appointed day, was holding a valid amusement park licence in respect of that amusement ride may continue operating that amusement ride without an operating permit, as if this Act had not been enacted, until the date on which the amusement park licence would have expired had it not been cancelled on account of the enactment of this Act.
+(b) the operator of an existing amusement ride who, immediately before 1st July 2011, was holding a valid amusement park licence in respect of that amusement ride may continue operating that amusement ride without an operating permit, as if this Act had not been enacted, until the date on which the amusement park licence would have expired had it not been cancelled on account of the enactment of this Act.

-(2) Section 13(1)(b)(ii), (iii) and (iv) shall not apply to the operator of an existing amusement ride until the expiration of 6 months beginning on the appointed day.
+(2) Section 13(1)(b)(ii), (iii) and (iv) shall not apply to the operator of an existing amusement ride until the expiration of 6 months beginning on 1st July 2011.

 (3) The Commissioner may —